-QuantumOptics.jl implements two different ways to calculate steady states.
+QuantumOptics.jl implements three different ways to calculate steady states.
 The first one is to perform a time evolution according to a master equation until an adequate accuracy is reached

 Most of the arguments are identical to the ones used for a standard Master time evolution.
 There are a few differences, however.
 First of all it is no longer required to give an initial state, but rather optional.
 If no initial state is given it defaults to a density matrix with a single 1 in the first entry.
 Note, that while for a cavity this corresponds to a Fock state with zero photons, it might be undesirable to use the default value when working with atoms (spin particles), since this state corresponds to the (highest) excited state.